 How Gallo Criminal Defense Can Help

-If facing a felony DUI in Las Vegas or Clark County, Gallo Criminal Defense offers expert legal support.
-Our experienced team strives to secure the best possible outcomes.
+If facing a felony DUI in Las Vegas or Clark County, Gallo Criminal Defense offers experienced legal support, particularly important now that the potential prison exposure for DUI causing death has increased.
+Our team works to secure the best possible outcome given the specific facts of your case.

 Contact Us Today